keogh/news-portal/README.md

 # News Portal

-A news and forum website inspired on Hacker News.
+A news and forum website inspired on Hacker News using Remix framework.

 ```shell
 $ yarn install